adulau/python-bloomfilter/README.md

 [![Python package](https://github.com/adulau/python-bloomfilter/actions/workflows/pythonpackage.yml/badge.svg)](https://github.com/adulau/python-bloomfilter/actions/workflows/pythonpackage.yml)

-This fork includes various fixes and enhancement available in various places.
+This fork of pybloom includes various fixes and enhancement available in various places.

 ``pybloom`` is a module that includes a Bloom Filter data structure along with an implementation of Scalable Bloom Filters as discussed in:

-P. Almeida, C.Baquero, N. Preguiça, D. Hutchison, Scalable Bloom Filters, (GLOBECOM 2007), IEEE, 2007.
+- P. Almeida, C.Baquero, N. Preguiça, D. Hutchison, Scalable Bloom Filters, (GLOBECOM 2007), IEEE, 2007.
+[PDF](https://haslab.uminho.pt/cbm/files/dbloom.pdf)

 Bloom filters are great if you understand what amount of bits you need to set aside early to store your entire set.
 Scalable Bloom Filters allow your bloom